 Divorce is no picnic.
-It may be difficult for Irish couples, protected from the harsh consequences of divorce and remarriage in other countries, to realise the bitterness, the loneliness and the psychological trauma which can accompany divorce.
+It may be difficult for heterosexual Irish couples, who haven’t experienced the consequences of divorce and remarriage in other countries – not least on children – to realise the bitterness, the loneliness and the psychological trauma which can accompany divorce.

 It should be stressed that divorce is purely a civil remedy.
 It has nothing whatever to do with Church marriage.
 Catholics who were validly married in church and subsequently obtain a divorce may not marry another partner in a Catholic church while their first partner is still alive.
-Anyone who may wish to do so, for religious or family reasons, should inquire from the local diocesan office about the possibility of obtaining a Church nullity.
+Anyone who may wish to do so, for religious or family reasons, should inquire from the local diocesan office about the possibility of obtaining a Church nullity (which is not the same as a state nullity).
 That can takes four years or more so, if it’s an option, it should be investigated at an early stage.